bioidiap/bob.kaldi/README.rst

 ===========================

 This package provides pythonic bindings for Kaldi_ functionality so it can be seemlessly integrated with Python-based workflows.
+It is a part fo the signal-processing and machine learning toolbox Bob_.

 Installation